 Managing money within a business can be difficult for most owners.
 Some owners can do their own finances, while others outsource their finances.
 There a few key parts to understanding how to manage account receivable payments:

 – Receiving payments from vendors

 – Vendor payments

 Another way you can run your Accounts Receivable is called COD, or Cash on Delivery.
-When you do this, it will allow you to be paid by your client when you delivery a product or when you do the work.
-You can also ask for a small percentage of your contract up front.
+When you do this, it will allow you to be paid by your client when you deliver a product or when you do the work.
+You can also ask for a small percentage of your contract upfront.

-Explain to your client that this will guarantee your work and also guarantee you that your client has money to pay you.
+Explain to your client that this will guarantee your work and guarantee that your client has money to pay you.
 A 20-30% down payment by the customer at the time of the order will pay for the cost of goods.
-This way you aren't tying up too much money from your cash flow when you need to order raw goods and other things.
+This way, you aren’t tying up too much money from your cash flow when you need to order raw goods and other things.

-If you choose to hire to outsource your Accounts Receivable, be patient when hiring it out.
+If you choose to outsource your Accounts Receivable, be patient when hiring it out.
 Do many interviews with many different prospects.
-You will want someone who understands finances and who also understands that they will need to help you receive monies that are owed to you and your business.
+You will want someone who understands finances and understands that they will need to help you receive monies owed to you and your business.